-Employees who are placed on standby on Saturday or Sunday or their normal day off shall be paid at the rate of three dollars (\$3.00) per hour for each hour on standby assignment.
-An employee shall earn time and one-half (11⁄2-1/2) for all actual time worked while on standby duty status only if eligible for overtime as defined above. -An employee shall not continue to receive the "standby" premium during actual time worked or for any hours paid as overtime or call back.
+Employees who are placed on standby on Saturday or Sunday or their normal day off shall be paid at the rate of \$3.00 per hour for each hour on standby assignment.
+An employee shall earn time and one-half (1-1/2) for all actual time worked while on standby duty status only if eligible for overtime as defined above.
+An employee shall not continue to receive the "standby" premium during actual time worked or for any hours paid as overtime or call back.
 Standby is not considered as time in "paid status because of work performed" for purposes of calculating overtime.

-Employees who are placed on standby after the end of their shift their normal tour of on a regular work day shall receive three dollars (\$3.00) per hour for each hour of standby.
-An employee shall earn time and one-half (11⁄2-1/2) for all actual time worked while on standby duty status only if eligible for overtime as defined above.
+Employees who are placed on standby after their normal tour of a regular work day shall receive \$3.00 per hour for each hour of standby.
+An employee shall earn time and one-half (1-1/2) for all actual time worked while on standby duty status only if eligible for overtime as defined above.
 An employee shall not continue to receive the "standby" premium during actual time worked or for any hours paid as overtime or call back.
 Standby is not considered as time in "paid status because of work performed" for purposes of calculating overtime.